Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 To break it down:

-• You’ll take four mandatory courses:
+• You’ll take five mandatory courses:

 • Management Control – Understand how to design incentive systems that have the desired effect on employees.
 The course integrates general accounting principles with both an integrity/ethics component and an IT component.